PhilipSolo1/tomatoBrowser/README.md

 Bundled releases are avaliable, but are still experimental, so they can be unstable.
 Download them from the ["Bundled" tag in the realeses area](https://github.com/PhilipSolo1/tomatoBrowser/releases/tag/Bundled).

 ### Installer
 I'm currently working on another porject a GUI-based installer in Python, which I will utilize here.
+Until now, releases with a installer are unavaliable due to issues with packaging.

 ## Versions/releases and how they work